jsccosta/logseq/pages/Pragmatic Programmer Notes.md

 - Always Use Source Code Control
 	- Source code control is a time machine for your work – you can go back.
 - Fix the Problem, Not the Blame
-  It doesn't really matter whether the bug is your fault or someone else's – it is still your problem, and it still needs to be fixed.
+	- It doesn't really matter whether the bug is your fault or someone else's – it is still your problem, and it still needs to be fixed.
 - Don't Panic When Debugging
-  Take a deep breath and THINK! about what could be causing the bug.
+	- Take a deep breath and THINK! about what could be causing the bug
-  "select" Isn't Broken.
+- "select" Isn't Broken.
 	- It is rare to find a bug in the OS or the compiler, or even a third-party product or library.
 The bug is most likely in the application.
 - Don't Assume It – Prove It
-  Prove your assumptions in the actual environment – with real data and boundary conditions.
+	- Prove your assumptions in the actual environment – with real data and boundary conditions.
 - Learn a Text Manipulation Language.
-  You spend a large part of each day working with text.
+	- You spend a large part of each day working with text.
 Why not have the computer do some of it for you?
 - Write Code That Writes Code
-  Code generators increase your productivity and help avoid duplication.
+	- Code generators increase your productivity and help avoid duplication.
 - You Can't Write Perfect Software
-  Software can't be perfect.
+	- Software can't be perfect.
 Protect your code and users from the inevitable errors.
 - Design with Contracts
   Use contracts to document and verify that code does no more and no less than it claims to do.
 - Crash Early